formkit/docs-content/essentials/internationalization.md

+---
+title: Internationalization (i18n)
+description: Translate FormKit UI and validation messages into supported languages — or provide your own.
+---

 # Internationalization (i18n)

 FormKit ships with internationalization support for all of its interfaces and validation messages.
 Currently, FormKit supports the following languages (in the `@formkit/i18n` package):